BIG Ideas Contest Fall 2023-Spring 2024

 - Participating in the BIG Ideas Contest does not preclude student teams from entering submissions in other contests or programs.

-- Team Lead will be the primary applicant and main contact person for all BIG Ideas communications.
+- Team Lead must be the main contact person for all BIG Ideas communications.

-- Team Lead will submit all team member names and contact information by the deadline – Oct.
-26 by 1 p.m.
+- Team Lead must submit all team member names and contact information by Jan.
+8 by 1 p.m.
 CST.

-- Teams should consist of 3-5 members and must participate in all BIG Ideas activities.
+- Teams should consist of 3-5 members and must participate in required BIG Ideas activities.

-- Teams may submit an application to only one track and students may only participate on one team.
+- Teams may compete in only one track and students may only participate on one team.

 BIG Ideas Judging:

 BIG Ideas Awards: